symfony-cmf/symfony-cmf-docs/bundles/phpcr_odm/multilang.rst

                     'fr' => array('en', 'de'),
                 ),
                 'locale_fallback' => 'hardcoded',
+                'default_locale'  => 'fr',
             )
         );

 The ``locales`` is a list of alternative locales to look up if a document is not translated to the requested locale.

-Note that the first locale listed is used as the default locale for the standard locale chooser strategy and hence will be the default locale in the document manager.
+The default locale is used for the standard locale chooser strategy and hence will be the default locale in the document manager.
+Specifying the default locale is optional.
+If you do not specify a default locale then the first locale listed is used as the default locale.

 This bundle provides a request listener that gets activated when any locales are configured.
 This listener updates PHPCR-ODM to use the locale Symfony